DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the difference between a Service and a Resource?

 The difference is that a service is "a set of processes," but a resource is "a particular action for a service."
 [Source](https://docs.datadoghq.com/tracing/visualization/)

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

 Please include your fully instrumented app in your submission, as well.

+## Final Question:

+Datadog has been used in a lot of creative ways in the past.
+We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

+Is there anything creative you would use Datadog for?

+I think that colleges and universities could use Datadog for monitoring the campus parking situation, peak library usage, or even which classes need more sections offered.